carlosp420/nymphalidae_diversification/MS.md

 this was the maximum number of shifts found in all trees.

-### Effect of the quality of posterior distribution of trees on MEDUSA and Multi-MEDUSA
+### Effect of the quality of posterior distribution of trees on MEDUSA and MultiMEDUSA
-We tested the effect of topology uncertainty and width of confidence intervals of ages on the number of diversification splits inferred by the MEDUSA and Multi-MEDUSA approaches.
+We tested the effect of topology uncertainty and width of confidence intervals of ages on the number of diversification splits inferred by the MEDUSA and MultiMEDUSA approaches.
 We created a thousand sets of 1000 trees with increasinly better support for the topology by replacing each of the trees in the posterior distribution with our MCC tree.
 The degree of topology uncertainty for each set was measured as the ratio of nodes with high posterior probability (> 0.95) on the MCC tree of each set of thousand trees.
-Multi-MEDUSA was then run on all the sets of trees, and we counted the number of consistently recovered diversification splits inferred across more than 95% of the trees.
+MultiMEDUSA was then run on all the sets of trees, and we counted the number of consistently recovered diversification splits inferred across more than 95% of the trees.

 To test for an effect of age confidence interval widths of node ages, we